The quickest way to request a by mail ballot is to apply online through the Virginia Department of Elections website.

 Please call our office immediately at 703.746.4050 if you destroy or spoil your original ballot.
 If there is time before the election, we can send you a replacement , but you must first return the spoiled ballot to us.

 - You may also go to your regular polling place on Election Day, and vote there in-person.
-If you have your spoiled ballot with you, you may turn it in, and vote normally.
+If you have your spoiled ballot with you, you may turn it in and vote normally.
 If you do not have it with you, you may vote a Provisional Ballot.
-Provisional Ballots are not counted on Election Day, but once we verify we did not receive your absentee ballot, we will accept and count your Provisional Ballot.
+Provisional Ballots are not counted on Election Day, but once we verify that we did not receive your absentee ballot, we will accept and count your Provisional Ballot.

 What if I am Hospitalized or Called out of Town after the Absentee Deadline?

-- The first is for medical emergencies, and covers persons who become hospitalized, ill and confined to their homes, or are bereaved by the death of a spouse, child, or parent in the fourteen days prior to an election.
-The voter can request a ballot up until 2:00 p.m. on the Monday before the election by designating a representative to pick up and return the ballot on the voter’s behalf.
-The representative must return the ballot by 7:00 p.m. on Election Day for it to be counted.
+- The first is for medical emergencies, and covers persons who become hospitalized, ill and confined to their homes, or are bereaved by the death of a spouse, child, or parent after the deadline to request a ballot by mail.
+The voter may request a ballot up until 2:00 p.m. on the Monday before the election by designating a representative to pick up and return the ballot on the voter’s behalf.
+The representative must deliver the voter's completed application by 5:00 p.m. on the Monday before the election and return the voted ballot by 7:00 p.m. on Election Day for it to be counted.